gsandhya31/Test/Prompts.md

 ```
 Fix what you approve.
 Then:
 ```
 Step 3.
-Assemble in this order: 00-front-section, 01-capability-catalogue, ch-01 to ch-04, annex-scope-register, into brd/CSG_EDM_BRD_internal.md (all [CAVEAT] tags kept) and brd/CSG_EDM_BRD.md (every [CAVEAT: ...] tag and its contents removed, sentences repaired), each with a table of contents and the label "Draft v0.1 for business review; open points in section 6 of each chapter".
+Assemble in this order: 00-front-section, 02-solution-capabilities, ch-01 to ch-04, annex-a-scope-register, into brd/CSG_EDM_BRD_internal.md (all [CAVEAT] tags kept) and brd/CSG_EDM_BRD.md (every [CAVEAT: ...] tag and its contents removed, sentences repaired), each with a table of contents and the label "Draft v0.1 for business review; open points in section 6 of each chapter".
 Generate CSG_EDM_BRD.docx from the business version (pandoc if installed; otherwise python-docx).
 Do not edit the .docx.
 Show me the heading tree and the count of caveats removed.
 ```
 Closing line, /exit.